Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 /// hint | DLC as separate companies in RPG
 Strangely, I can't remember any RPG where separate campaigns were released as DLCs.
 Aka with stories that are unrelated to the main plot and require creating a new character.

 It may significantly simplify the lives of developers.
-And it would be much more interesting for me as a player to create a new group six months to a year after the first playthrough, rather than remembering the plot and the mechanics of 100 abilities in the old save.
+And it would be much more interesting for me as a player to create a new group six months to a year after the first playthrough rather than remembering the plot and the mechanics of 100 abilities in the old save.
 ///

 But if we don't have such problems, we can look at **option 5** — replacing the main money flow from the releases of new games to the releases of DLCs.
 I call it the [Paradox](https://www.paradoxinteractive.com/) way because they are the best at it, as I see it.